You want smart political talk without the meltdowns?

 I said to myself, wow, what was that?

-It can only be a bullet and moved my right hand to my ear, brought it down, my hand was covered with blood, just absolutely blood all over the place.
+It can only be a bullet and moved my right hand to my ear, brought it down.

-I immediately knew it was very serious that we were under attack, and in one movement proceeded to drop to the ground.
+I immediately knew it was very serious, that we were under attack, and in one movement proceeded to drop to the ground.

-Bullets were continuing to fly, as very brave Secret Service agents rushed to the stage, and they really did.
+Bullets were continuing to fly as very brave Secret Service agents rushed to the stage, and they really did.

 They rushed to the stage.

-At great risk, I will tell you, and pounced on top of me so that I would be protected.
+These are great people at great risk, I will tell you, and pounced on top of me so that I would be protected.

 There was blood pouring everywhere, and yet, in a certain way, I felt very safe because I had God on my side.